luiztauffer/cool-mammals-object-detection/trained-inference-graphs/README.md

 ## Trained inference graphs

-This is where you will export the froyen graphs to use later for inference.
-If you have exported multiple models, it will look like this:
+This is where you will export the frozen graphs to use later for inference.
+If you have exported multiple graphs, it will look like this:

 ![content0](trained-inference-graphs_folder_content0.JPG)